metaseed/pwsh/Cmdlet/lf/readme.md

 ## tips
 glob: ? * [] [^]:  '*' matches any sequence, '?' matches any character, and '[...]' or '[^...] matches character sets or ranges.
 if a pattern starts with '!', then its matches are excluded from hidden files.

+* $env:f : file/folder at cursor
+* $env:fx : files/folders selected or file/folder at cursor if no selection

 ### commands
 right : open the item

 ### bookmarks
+> quickly navigate between dirs.

-m  : save a key as a mark for the current dir. ma
+m  : save a key as a mark for the current dir. `ma`
 '  : change dir to the key mark. 'a
 "  : remove the mark "a
 ### navigation
-cd : change working directory, i.e. cd: 'c:\temp'. note: the path need to be a single quoted string
+cd : change working directory, i.e. `:cd 'c:\temp'`. note: the path need to be a single quoted string
 gh: go to home directory
-f: first char in the directory, ;: next; ,: previous /: searching; n:next; N: previous
+f: find char in file names, ;: next; ,: previous
+/: searching; n:next; N: previous i.e. `/tex<enter>` find 'tex' in file names
 ?: search back
 c-u : half-page up
+c-n : half-page down
+c-e : scroll up
-c-d : half-page down
+c-d : scroll down
+H: high
 M: middle
+L: low

 ### file management
+y: copy
 rr or rn: rename
 d : cut
 c : clear selection or cutting